San Pedro Bay (California): Islands

 Natural islands in San Pedro Bay include Terminal Island (actually an augmented mudflat and Rattlesnake Island), the site of much of Los Angeles' and Long Beach's port facilities, Mormon Island, the site of an abortive settlement attempt by San Bernardino-based Mormon pioneers in the 1850s, and Smith's Island.
 Land reclamation operations by Los Angeles have considerably enlarged Terminal Island, as well as linking Mormon Island to the mainland.
-Deadman's Island sat at a landmark at the foot of the bay, but was removed in 1928 as part of the effort by Phineas Banning to enlarge the harbor.
+Deadman's Island sat at a landmark at the foot of the bay, but was removed in 1928 as part of the effort by Phineas Banning and his successors to enlarge the harbor.
 In 1927 an airport, originally called Allen Field and later Naval Air Station Terminal Island, was built on San Pedro's Terminal Island.

 Four small artificial islands containing oil wells (the THUMS Islands) are scattered around the bay near Long Beach.
 The oil drilling equipment itself is masked by tropical landscaping, architectural features and fake high-rise "buildings" in an attempt to improve their appearance from shore.
 These islands, named Oil Islands Freeman, Grissom, White, and Chaffee, are named for Theodore Freeman, the first NASA astronaut to die during flight, and for Gus Grissom, Ed White, and Roger B. Chaffee, who were killed by a fire during the Apollo 1 mission.